aharonium/opensiddur.org/posts/HTML/prayers/secular-calendar/united-states/july-4th/that-america-fulfil-the-promise-of-its-founding-a-prayer-for-independence-day-by-rabbi-mordecai-kaplan-1945.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 May America remain loyal
-to the principles of the Declaration of Independence, and extend their application to ever widening areas of life.
+to the principles of the <a href="https://opensiddur.org/readings-and-sourcetexts/mekorot/non-canonical/exoteric/modern/the-declaration-of-independence-1776-yiddish-and-hebrew-translations/">Declaration of Independence</a>, and extend their application to ever widening areas of life.
 </div></td></tr>